Colombia El Carmen

 Once the new infrastructure is built, fixed price payments can get directly to producers through a transparent system.
 The goal is to achieve stable and sustainable prices for community coffee lots through improved quality control, shared knowledge, and a connection to the specialty coffee market.
 Red in Spanish means network, representing the producers and roasters working together to create a sustainable value chain.

-Carlo's Coffee Kitchen is proud to be one of the roasters supporting the Red Associations
+Milk & Beans is proud to be one of the roasters supporting the Red Associations